alumet-dev/alumet/plugin-mongodb/README.md

 ## More information

-About attributes, they're all translated into MongoDB fields; if their name is a reserved one, it's formated as `name_field`.
+About attributes, they're all translated into MongoDB fields; if their name is a reserved one, it's formatted as `name_field`.